-Giving birth is one of the most life altering experiences that a woman can go through.
+Giving birth is one of the weirdest and most special experiences that a woman can have.
 The worrying before, the intense process when going through the different stages of labor, and then the memory of it afterwards.
 Together with meeting your new life companion, of course.

 The first part is early labor.
 This is the time when your cervix will begin dilating.
 You may not feel strong contractions during early labor.
 Many women compare them to menstrual cramps.
 The contractions are usually felt in the lower back and in the lower part of your abdomen.
 These early contractions usually last between 30 and 60 seconds, and come anywhere from five to twenty minutes apart.
 During this time you will dilate from 0 to 1,2 inches (0 to 3 centimeters).

 The duration of the early stages of labor vary with each woman.
 For some the very first part of this process actually goes on for a couple of weeks and practically without the woman noticing.
 For others, it is really part of the “real” process of giving birth and the contractions can be painful.
 If they are, try relaxing and breathing deeply during the contractions.
 If they are not very painful, the best you can do is probably to try to simply ignore them, especially since it may still be many hours or even days before your baby is born.